CTO, VP Engineering, Head of Engineering

 What if the real problem is my CEO, not the engineering org?+

-Will you tell me straight if my strategy is wrong, or dance around it?+
+Will you tell me my strategy is wrong, or dance around it?+

 What if I need help executing, not just talking?+

 Different product.
 Mentoring is 1:1 sparring.
-If your org needs hands-on delivery work, we move to fractional CTO or the productivity audit.
+If your org needs hands-on delivery work, that's fractional CTO or the productivity audit.
 Same person, different engagement.

 What if my board finds out I have a mentor?
 Is that a signal I am struggling?+

 Most boards read it as investment in the craft.
-Every serious CEO you know has an executive coach.
-This is the engineering version.
+Nearly every serious CEO you know has an executive coach, and this is the engineering version of that.

 How often do sessions happen?+

-Bi-weekly default.
-Weekly if you are in the first 90 days, mid-crisis, or preparing for a board meeting.
-Monthly is not enough for a CTO in an active seat.
+Bi-weekly by default.
+Weekly if you're inside your first 90 days, mid-crisis, or preparing for a board meeting.
+Monthly is too thin for anyone in an active CTO seat, and I'd rather say that than take the money.

 CTO coach vs CTO mentor: which one is this?+

 Both, in that order of trust.
-Mentoring first: direct advice from someone who has run engineering orgs through a Series C and an acquisition.
+Mentoring first: direct advice from someone who's run engineering orgs through a Series C and an acquisition.
 Coaching-style questions once the context is built.
-If you want someone who only asks how that makes you feel, that is a different service and I will happily point you to one.
+If what you want is someone who only asks how that makes you feel, that's a different service and I'll happily point you at one.
+The full breakdown of how I run the coaching side: CTO coaching.

 What does a CTO coach cost?+